gitkraken/gk-dev-docs/gk-dev/gk-dev-security.md

 | Cloud Patches | Info related to the patch (repo name/URL/provider/base branch name/etc.) + the patch content itself. | Encrypted with TLS | Patch info is stored in a Postgres database, patch content is stored in AWS S3. | SSE-S3, which uses 256-bit Advanced Encryption Standard (AES-256) |

 ## How to request a SOC 2 report
-GitKraken and its tools are now SOC 2 Certified!
-If you would like to request a copy of our SOC2 report, please visit our [Trust Center](https://trust.gitkraken.com/) to get the request process started.
-Please note that in order to provide a copy of the report, we will need you to sign an MNDA.
+GitKraken and its tools are SOC 2 certified.
+To request a copy of the SOC 2 report, visit the [Trust Center](https://trust.gitkraken.com/) to start the request process.
+An MNDA (Mutual Non-Disclosure Agreement) is required before the report can be shared.
+Any member of a Business or Enterprise organization can initiate the request.

 <div class="bbb-callout bbb--info">
     <div class="irow">